Star Trek: Lower Decks season 1: Writing

 The series is set in 2380, one year after the film Star Trek: Nemesis (2002), and focuses on the support crew of the USS Cerritos rather than the main bridge crew that would usually be the focus of a Star Trek series.
 The writers began by discussing the main characters in the lower decks of the Cerritos, to determine what emotional stories and character arcs they wanted for each episode.
 They then came up with science fiction ideas that aligned with those arcs.
 McMahan felt the writers were attempting to "figur[e] out what the show was" for much of the season.

 McMahan said the season was "playing the hits" of the series Star Trek: The Next Generation, adding: "Let's do our trial episode.
 Let's do our version of a movie.
 Let's do a plague on the ship.
 Let's do all these things that [feel familiar]".
 Though Lower Decks is a comedy, he did not want it to be about "punching down on Trek" and focused on telling Star Trek stories with characters who happen to be funny.
 The writers looked to previous Star Trek series to find similar characters and situations to what they were proposing for Lower Decks, to ensure that their comedic storylines were not straying too far from the franchise.
 The character Badgey began as a sketch of a Starfleet badge by McMahan that he felt could be similar to the hologram of Professor Moriarty from The Next Generation.
 The writers discussed what purpose Moriarty served in that series and how they could apply those ideas to Badgey in Lower Decks.
-Similarly, McMahan described the character of Ensign Fletcher as a dark version of Reginald Barclay from The Next Generation and Star Trek: Voyager since both characters fill the role of being a bad Starfleet officer.
+Similarly, the character of Ensign Fletcher was created in relation to the Next Generation and Star Trek: Voyager character Reginald Barclay.
+McMahan said Barclay begins his journey as a bad Starfleet officer but is able to improve and "find his path" with the support of others, while Fletcher is a darker version of Barclay who is not able to improve with support and is ultimately fired by Starfleet for his incompetence.